projectmesa/mesa/docs/packages/package_main.rst

 The purpose of this guide is to support new programmers by providing detailed guides on "How to" build and share a package.
 Let's get started!

-	You want add to create your package but have never done it before -- start here: :ref:`package-development`
+	You want create and share your package but have never done it before -- start here: :ref:`package-development`

 	You want to incorporate a package from a MESA user but don't know how--- try this: :ref:`user-guide`